-SIR signs onto AMA letter to HHS about waiving E/M coding budget neutrality
+SIR signs onto CAP press statement about waiving E/M coding budget neutrality

-SIR signs onto a letter to Congress about "phase four" COVID-19 relief bill package
+SIR signs onto AMA letter to Congress about excluding surprise billing provision from the new COVID-19 relief package.

 Voices for IR is SIR's new grassroots advocacy program designed to amplify our communications on issues affecting interventional radiologists nationwide.
 Voices for IR allows member volunteers to serve as an extension of SIR's advocacy team to help achieve our legislative and regulatory goals.